itmo-infocom/UNIX-Linux-online-course/texts/week04/015_some_utils.md

 OK.
 But you can get useful information not only from the 'info' utility.

 # OS variant
 Ok, we just logged in.
-First, let's try to determine which part of the UNIX-like universe we are in.
+But now we want to try to determine which part of the UNIX-like universe we are in.

 `uname` -- print system information, in most simple case -- just name of kernel.
 With "all" flag we will get more information.
 And for what needs can such information be used, besides simple curiosity?
 The answer is simple -- it can be used to create portable applications or some kind of administrative scripts for various types of UNIX-like systems.
 You can use it in your installation or shell configuration scripts to select different binaries and system utilities according to your specific computer architecture and OS.

 This works well for good old UNIX systems that are very vendor dependent.
 But on Linux systems, `uname` will only display the Linux kernel name, possibly with the kernel version.
 And as we know, we will have many different Linux distributions, which can be very different from each other.
 And how can we adapt to this diversity?

-One of the possibilities is the lsb_release command:
+One of the possibilities is the `lsb_release` command:
-`lsb_release` – provides certain LSB (Linux Standard Base) and distribution-specific information.
-The Linux Standard Base (LSB) is a joint project by several Linux distributions under the organizational structure of the Linux Foundation to standardize the software system structure, including the Filesystem Hierarchy Standard used in the Linux kernel.
+`lsb_release` -- provides certain LSB (Linux Standard Base) and distribution-specific information.
+The Linux Standard Base (LSB) is a joint project by several Linux distributions under the organizational structure of the Linux Foundation to standardize the software system structure, including the Filesystem Hierarchy Standard.
 The LSB is based on the POSIX specification, the Single UNIX Specification (SUS), and several other open standards, but extends them in certain areas.

 ## Date
 Good.
 We get information about "where".
 Let's try to figure out "when".

-date - print the system date and time.
+`date` -- print the system date and time.
 What time?
 The current time of our time zone.
 We can check the time in a different time zone, for example, Greenwich Mean Time (GMT):
 ```
 $ TZ=GMT date
 ```